 - If it does not maintain a list, does the Worcester District Attorney’s Office disclose evidence of police misconduct?

 Yes.
 When the District Attorney’s Office learns of any information favorable to the accused (including misconduct or the reliability of a given witness), such information is immediately disclosed to the defense, and in some instances to the court.
 In some cases, the District Attorney’s Office takes unilateral action by dismissing a case if the evidence of misconduct or unreliability is manifest.
 Such disclosures are handled every day on a case-by-case basis under the Massachusetts Rules of Criminal Procedure as well as state and federal appellate decisions.
 The regularity of such disclosures should not be misunderstood to conclude there is widespread misconduct.
 To the contrary, the disclosure obligation sweeps very broadly and includes not just instances of suspected misconduct, but also any information that may be helpful to the accused.
-Also, this obligation is not limited to police witnesses and includes all witnesses.

 - Why doesn’t the District Attorney’s Office simply keep track of all the disclosures in the form of a list?